olivMertens/voicerag-realtime-aisearch/README.md

    ````
    * **Important**: Beware that the resources created by this command will incur immediate costs, primarily from the AI Search resource.
 These resources may accrue costs even if you interrupt the command before it is fully executed.
 You can run `azd down` or delete the resources manually to avoid unnecessary spending.
    The delete could be long enough to delete the resources, so be patient.
-   * **Important**: the deletion for model preview are made in soft delete and stay in the subscription for 30 days, you can delete it manually in the Azure portal in your azure open ai resource, important because the preview are limited in number of deployment and you can't create a new one if you reach the limit.
+   * **Important**: When deleting model deployments, they are moved to soft delete and stay in the subscription for 30 days.
+You can delete them permanently in the Azure portal in your Azure OpenAI resource.
+This is important because there are limits on the number of deployments and you can't create a new one if you reach the limit.
    Instead you could use the hard reset command `azd down --purge`

    ![screenshot soft delete aoai](docs/aoaisoftdelete.png)
-   * You will be prompted to select two locations, one for the majority of resources and one for the OpenAI resource, which is currently a short list.
-That location list is based on the [OpenAI model availability table](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#global-standard-model-availability) and may become outdated as availability changes.for some information about quota and region available for the model realtime preview, you can check the [Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/realtime-audio)
+   * You will be prompted to select two locations, one for the majority of resources and one for the OpenAI resource.
+The GPT real-time models are available for global deployments in East US 2 and Sweden Central regions only.
+For the most up-to-date information about quota and region availability, check the [Azure OpenAI Real-time documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/realtime-audio)
-   * You can also update the quota for the model directly in Azure Ai foundry , the Deployment section and update deployment
+   * You can also update the quota for the model directly in Azure AI Foundry, in the Deployment section
    ![screenshot quota Ai foundry](docs/quotarealtime.png)

 6. After the application has been successfully deployed you will see a URL printed to the console.
 Navigate to that URL to interact with the app in your browser.